StatistikStadtZuerich/BevSzen/README.md

 run_scen( scenarios = c("lower", "middle", "upper"), modules = c("all"))
 ```

-**Caveat**: Capacity and reserves data is currently not publicly available and therefore the respective modules cannot be run.
-We are working on the open data availability of the respective dataset and hope to be able to provide it soon.
+**Caveat**: Projects and Capacity and reserves data is currently not publicly available and therefore the respective modules cannot be run.
+We are working on the open data availability of the respective datasets and hope to be able to provide them soon.

 ## Documentation: